RandyPatterson/AOAI_Student/Challenge-06.md

 ### Navigate to Azure OpenAI Studio

 - **Azure Portal**
-	- Navigate to your already-created Open AI resource in the Azure Portal
+	- Navigate to your already-created Open AI resource in the Azure Portal.
-	- At the bottom of the overview page, click the button for "Go to Azure OpenAI Studio"
+	- At the bottom of the overview page, click the button for "Go to Azure OpenAI Studio".
 	 <img src="./Resources/images/aoai-studio-button.png" alt="aoai-studio-button" width="30%"/>
 - **Direct link:** https://oai.azure.com/